Skip links

 One of (if not the biggest) benefits of telehealth is that it makes treatment available to those who may not have previously been able to access these services.
 All a person needs is a phone line or internet connection, and they can have access to telehealth.

 Telehealth not only provides access to those who may not have otherwise had access, but it typically does so at a much more affordable cost.
 Since telehealth removes many of the more expensive overhead costs (such as travel, meals, and facility use), telehealth can be more affordable than traditional programs.
-As a result of its growing popularity during the Covid-19, many insurance plans now cover telehealth for both mental health and substance abuse treatment.
+As a result of its growing popularity during the COVID-19 pandemic, many insurance plans now cover telehealth for both mental health and substance abuse treatment.

 For some, walking into a treatment center can be intimidating.
 There’s social stigma, uncertainty, and fear of judgment.
 Telehealth can feel less intrusive, creating a gentler introduction to the recovery process.
 Being able to engage from the safety of home often gives people the confidence they need to take the first step.